-Born into a family of 13 children in Donalsonville, Georgia.
-Their parents, George Robert Anglin and Rachael Van Miller Anglin, were seasonal farm workers.
+Born into a family of 13 children in Donalsonville, Georgia, their parents, George Robert Anglin and Rachael Van Miller Anglin, were seasonal farmworkers.
 In the early 1940s, the family to Ruskin, Florida, 20 miles south of Tampa, where the truck farms and tomato fields provided a more reliable source of income.
-Still, every June they would move north as far as Michigan to pick cherries.
+Still, every June, they would move north as far as Michigan to pick cherries.
 Clarence and John were reportedly inseparable as youngsters.

-By late May, 1962, the four had all finished cutting through the walls of their cells and on June 11th, Frank Morris and the Anglin brothers climbed the a ventilation shaft through one of the chimneys and reached the top of the roof.
+By late May 1962, the four had all finished cutting through the walls of their cells and on June 11th, Frank Morris and the Anglin brothers climbed a ventilation shaft through one of the chimneys and reached the top of the roof.
 Allen West, who was believed to have been the mastermind in the escape plot, did not escape as planned for unknown reasons.
 The three men who escaped then climbed down the rooftop and paddled away on home-made rubber rafts.
 A full-out search was conducted the next morning, but the three were never found.
 Four days after their escape, a small pouch of photographs linked to Clarence Anglin was found floating near the foot of the Golden Gate Bridge.
 Officially, it was presumed that all three had drowned, but just in case, the three men were placed on the FBI’s Most Wanted List.
 Some have said that at least one survived, as a man claiming to be John Anglin had called a lawyer in San Francisco the day after the escape.
 He wanted the lawyer to arrange a meeting with the US Marshals Office, but when he refused, the man hung up.
 The escape was made famous in the 1979 movie Escape from Alcatraz, starring Clint Eastwood.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated October 2019.